Ah, who needs link building strategies, right?

 So instead of using a syndicated PR service, do the legwork and identify those news sites that can really help you reach your target audience.
 A backlink from them will carry a lot more SEO weight, and it definitely won’t backfire and hurt your rankings.

-If you don’t have the time to devote to this – but want to use press releases as a part of your link building strategy – contact Powerful Outreach today.
+If you don’t have the time to devote to this – but want to use press releases as a part of your link building strategy – contact AWC today.
 We’d love to use our media connections to help you grow your business.

 If you insist on tackling this yourself, you need to know how to write a great press release: